As we get closer to 2020, a digitalisation strategy seems more important than ever.

 As time goes on, so does the law.

 2019 is already seeing changes to the way we look to process invoices, and it’s not even here yet!

 Legislation is constantly being scrutinised and abridged, this means you need to be up to date with any ratifications these may have on your department.

 From next year, a new legislation “Making Tax Digital for VAT” will come into effect, causing AP departments everywhere to scurry about for a digitalised solution, or revert to the dark ages of paper and duplicate payments…

-Register for the Webinar Today!
+Watch the Webinar Replay Today!